chilicoder/study-wpm-workbook/README.md

 APM approaches do not scale well.
 To manage a 30+ project team, partition it into smaller teams, with each of these teams being responsible for part of the scope

+> I think, the communicational aspect is very important.
+My idea is that in uncertain condition the whole team must share actual information about the project in realtime.
+People must understand what other are doing at the moment to act cohesively.
+All recently resolved or revealed problems must be exposed to all members.
+But even if you organize the communicational flow in your 30+ people team effectively and all will get all information immediately, the amount of information would be too big, your team members wouldn't be able to process all this information.

+> In TPM project it is not so important.
+The main task for the members is to follow the plan.
+The role of communication increases only if somebody can't follow the plan.

 APM approaches all have one thing in common — you cannot build a complete WBS without guessing.
 The choice of which model to use depends somewhat on the initial degree of uncertainty you have about the solution.